128technology/docs/docs/cc_fips_conductor_install.md

 - Installation is performed on a compliant platform; see [Compliant SSR Hardware](cc_fips_compliance_guidelines.md#compliant-ssr-hardware).
 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.
-- Local console connectivity to the device.
+- Ensure local console connectivity to the device.
-- **The SSH Root login is not permitted.** When a system is installed using the OTP ISO, a `t128` user is configured with `sudo` privileges.
+- **Logging in as `root` over SSH is not permitted.** When a system is installed using the OTP ISO, a `t128` user is configured with `sudo` privileges.

 ## Installation